gailo22/gailo22.github.com/source/_posts/2012-12-06-hello-python.markdown

 categories:
 ---

-This is my first program with python using gvim is very cool.
+This is my first program with python using gvim is a editor.

 {% codeblock lang:python %}
 def square(x):